pursuit-curriculum/unit-full-stack-web-development/bootstrap-css/lesson-notes/README.md

 Add the classes `mb-3 form-check` to style the div that contains the input with the type checkbox.

-Add a class' form-check-input' for the input with the type `checkbox`.
+Add a class `form-check-input` for the input with the type `checkbox`.

 For the label, add the class `form-label`.